jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 Exploratory analysis highlights the extreme skewness of the distribution of bacteria data, both here with the shellfish -related data collected by DMR, and with the data related to recreational beaches, collected by towns, and managed by DEP.
 Skewness means these data are difficult to analyze with any authority, and so a degree of humility is called for in interpreting any analyses.

 Our primary goal is to be able to assess if there are important predictors of elevated bacteria levels that we can discern, and especially to identify if some sites are unusually vulnerable to elevated bacteria levels.
 Here we follow a strategy used in looking at the Beaches data, of looking at several imperfect modeling strategies to examine patterns.

-The challenge is the relatively low sample sizes at each site, and the very heavy tails expected based on exploratory data analysis.

-Other notebooks will directly address modeling of exceedences of relevant standards, and examination of some covariates. here we focus on site to site variation.
+Another notebook will directly address modeling of exceedences of relevant standards.
+Here we focus on site to site variation, and relationships to a few covariates.

 # Relevant Standards